Province of the Anglican Church of Burundi: Anglican realignment

-The Anglican Church of Burundi is a member of the Global South but hasn't been very active so far in the Anglican realignment.
+The Anglican Church of Burundi is a member of the Global South but has not been active in Anglican realignment.
 Archbishop Bernard Ntahoturi attended GAFCON II, that took place in Nairobi, Kenya, from 21 to 26 October 2013.
 The province was represented at GAFCON III, held in Jerusalem, on 17-22 June 2018, by a single delegate.
 The leading name of the GAFCON in the province is Bishop Seth Ndayirukye, of the Diocese of Matana.
 Four bishops of the Anglican Church of Burundi attended the GAFCON Training Bishops Institute in May 2019.

+The House of Bishops commended a statement by Rowan Williams, a former Archbishop of Canterbury, in 2006 with a commitment to remaining part of the Anglican Communion.
+In 2023, the Province reaffirmed its commitment to the Anglican Communion and denied "rumours" that the church was going to align with GAFCON.
+Archbishop Macumi also stated his province theological orthodoxy on human sexuality, and that it will “always remain a member of the Anglican Communion and well committed to observing the biblical truth and Christ centred teachings and messages that are proclaimed to the world as it is recommended in Matthew 28.16-20 and as long as the 1/10 Resolution is observed”.